GSAXcess Frequently Asked Questions

 - GSA AO can determine the Transfer Control Number (TCN) for federal agencies and public airports from the ICN, or the AO can ask the customer to call back with the TCN after they process the item through checkout.

-- States furnish the Transfer Control Number to the GSA allocating office at the time they phone GSA to indicate interest in Blue Light items, or the AO can ask the customer to call back with the TCN after they process the item through checkout.
+- States furnish the TCN to the GSA allocating office at the time they phone GSA to indicate interest in Blue Light items, or the AO can ask the customer to call back with the TCN after they process the item through checkout.

 - GSAXcess® generates the Transfer Order, transmits it real time to the customer approving official, and transmits a MILSTRIP to DAISY.